24 Best Marketing Campaigns to Get Inspired in 2023

 Marketing is so powerful.
 It can even make learning fun.
 And Lego did their best to prove it.

 Aiming to help visually impaired children learn Braille through play, the beloved toy company released Braille Bricks.

-Fully compatible with existing Lego toys, the Braille Bricks are moulded with studs that match with Braille letters and numbers.
+Fully compatible with existing Lego toys, the Braille Bricks are molded with studs that match Braille letters and numbers.

 “Children dislike making mistakes.
 If you’re using a Braille machine, your mistakes are there, written large.
 Children love being able to make something and unmake it if it’s wrong and make it again.
 And that’s the great thing with the Braille bricks.”

-The product is currently available in Danish, Norwegian, English and Portuguese alphabets.
-French, Spanish and German alphabets will be tested later this year while the final Braille Bricks collection will launch officially in 2020 and will be distributed for free to select institutions.
+The product is currently available in Danish, Norwegian, English, and Portuguese alphabets.
+French, Spanish, and German alphabets will be tested later this year while the final Braille Bricks collection launched officially in 2020 and will be distributed for free to select institutions.

 Who pays for beers when they can get them ‘ -almost- for free?
 Corona’s brilliant “Pay with plastic” global campaign combines a cause-driven character with a fun and effective approach.

 Joining forces with Parley for the Oceans, the company celebrated the Week of World Oceans Day.
 How?